Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/03/why-you-never-expose-your-domain-model-as-your-mvc-model.md

 ## Indecent Exposure

-Aside: as of 2015, ASP.NET MVC allows you to white-list the fields you will accept back from the view using a comma-separated list of field names.
+Aside: as of 2015, ASP.NET MVC allows you to  allow list the fields you will accept back from the view using a comma-separated list of field names.
 I’m not a fan of this, as you’d need to update this string each time a field name was changed.

 The main reason to avoid this common mistake is that it accidentally exposes data for editing that you might not want changed.
 It’s practical example time.